adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 ## Summary

 CSS preprocessors clearly have issues, some of which there *are* solutions to.
 For me and many other developers, the disadvantages are overwhelming and cause too much friction in comparison to using plain CSS.
-At the very least be concious of the decision to use a CSS preprocessor and the impact that might have on the team.
+At the very least be concious of the decision to use a CSS preprocessor and the impact it might have on your team.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>